emqx/neuron-docs/en_US/installation/installation.md

 | More than 10,000 tags | 1G memory | 64-bit x86 architectures | Powerful Industrial PC, Server, etc |

 :::tip
-Neuron or NeuronEX has no upper limitation on the number of tags.
+Neuron has no upper limitation on the number of tags.
 It depends on the allocated CPU and memory resources.
 Neuron is very portable to run on limited resource like single board hardware, or on powerful servers.
 The following figures are the results of Neuron performance test for your reference and these benchmark results are still not the upper limits.
 A more powerful server can be used for more tags.

 Platform                         : Intel(R) Xeon(R) Gold 6266C@3.00GHz</br>
 Memory                           : 4G</br>